dikortis/LetsTalkETC/Episodes/Episode_10.md

 **Charles Hoskinson:**
-watching for everybody's benefit take us through kind of hell as a dash proposals made so let's say Alice wants to get submit a proposal how would she do that dash
+watching for everybody's benefit take us through kind of hell as a Dash proposals made so let's say Alice wants to get submit a proposal how would she do that
+Dash